DanielSharp01/mavapp-backend/README.md

 # API endpoints

-## /train/number/:number or /train/elviraid/:elviraid
+## /train/number/:number or /train/elviraId/:elviraId

-Returns a single train by number or elviraid.
+Returns a single train by number or elviraId.

 ### Parameters

 `:number` - Number of the train.
 This number is publically known.

-`:elviraid` - Elvira Id of the train.
+`:elviraId` - Elvira Id of the train.
 These are slightly longer numbers identifying a train in MAV databases.

-### Reponse
+### Response

 Train stations are in order from-to.